-To help meet the transfer needs of its students, the Dallas County Community College District has joined the Texas Common Course Numbering System Consortium.
-All Texas community/junior colleges have moved to this system.
+To help meet your transfer needs, the DCCCD has joined the Texas Common Course Numbering System Consortium.
+All Texas community/junior colleges participate in this system.
 Most universities are cooperating with this new numbering system indicating courses equivalent to the common course system.

-Institutions teach courses similar in nature and these courses have been designated by a common number.
-The common number is to facilitate the transfer of these courses between and among the participating institutions.
-Elsewhere in this catalog can be found course descriptions for every course offered in the DCCCD.
+Colleges teach courses similar in nature, and these courses have been designated by a common number.
+The common number facilitates the transfer of these courses between and among the participating institutions.
+Further in this catalog you will find course descriptions for every course offered in the DCCCD.
 Course descriptions will indicate if a course has been assigned a common course number.
-Students should not assume that only courses with common course numbers will transfer.
+You should not assume that only courses with common course numbers will transfer.